catseye/SixtyPical/tests/SixtyPical Syntax.md

 This is a test suite, written in [Falderal][] format, for the syntax of the Sixtypical language, disgregarding execution, static analysis, etc.

+Note that these example programs are intended to be syntactically correct, but not necessarily sensible programs.

 [Falderal]:     http://catseye.tc/node/Falderal

     -> Functionality "Check syntax of Sixtypical program" is implemented by